eonk/CrimeSciData/book.md

 ## 19681  2529  2117  1643   841   416   255   155    57   124
 ```

 We have a skewed distribution.
-Most people in the survey consider that none of the identified circumstances are valid excuses for having sexual intercourse without consent.
+Most people (19681 here, right?) in the survey consider that none of the identified circumstances are valid excuses for having sexual intercourse without consent .
 On the other hand, only a minority of individuals (124) consider that all of these 9 circumstances are valid excuses for having sex without consent.
 A high score in this count variable is telling you the participant is more likely to accept a number of circumstances in which sexual intercourse without consent is acceptable.
 You may read more about count data of this kind [here](https://en.wikipedia.org/wiki/Count_data).

 Hold on for a second, though.
 There is a variable `qb10_10` that specifies people that answered "none of these" circumstances.
 In theory the number of people with a "1" in that variable (that is, selected this item) should equal 19681 (the number of zeros in our new variable).
 Let's check this out: